PeterKassenaar/haarlem/README.md

 # haarlem

 Slides and example code on the the training Angular - Gemeente Haarlem, spring 2025.

 This repository will be deleted on 1 July 2025.
-Please update your code beforehande.
+Please update your code beforehand.

 ## Slides